List of Zootopia characters: Dawn Bellwether

-In Zootopia

 She is introduced as Zootopia's deputy mayor.
-Due to the discrimination that small animals tend to have (often herself being treated with disrespect by Mayor Lionheart), she supports Judy's incorporation into the Zootopia Police Department and is happy to announce that she is offering to solve the case of Mr. Otterton's disappearance, later helping her with it by showing her the security cameras of the city's traffic.
-When Mayor Lionheart is arrested for kidnapping Mr. Otterton and other missing predators, Bellwether assumes command of the city.
+Due to the discrimination that small animals tend to have (often herself being treated with disrespect by Mayor Lionheart), she supports Judy's incorporation into the Zootopia Police Department and is happy to announce that she is offering to solve the case of Emmitt Otterton's disappearance, later helping her with it by showing her the security cameras of the city's traffic.
+When Mayor Lionheart is arrested for kidnapping Otterton and other missing predators, Bellwether assumes command of the city.
 However, Judy later finds out that she is the mastermind behind the plot that has caused the predators to revert to their feral state, as Bellwether is fed up with the contempt small animals like her suffer from predators.
 With Nick's help, Judy manages to expose Bellwether's plot and the latter is brought to justice alongside her accomplices.
 During the credits, a disdainful Bellwether is seen watching one of Gazelle's concerts in prison with other inmates.

-In other media
+In Zootopia 2, Bellwether is still incarcerated at the time when Nick was arrested.
+She did use some of her wool to decorate the furniture in her cell.
+When Nibbles Maplestick frees him, they unknowingly free Bellwether and the other inmates.
+Following the Lynxley family's arrest, Nick and Judy head out to round up the escaped prisoners, starting with Bellwether just before she can leave Zootopia.
+She is last seen during the end credits back in jail.

 Bellwether has a cameo appearance in the 2023 short film Once Upon a Studio, as part of the group photo with the rest of the characters from Walt Disney Animation Studios.

 Bellwether resurfaces as the main antagonist of the Shanghai Disneyland attraction, Zootopia: Hot Pursuit, where she escapes from prison and kidnaps Gazelle before her latest concert at the Zootopia Day Festival as part of a plot for revenge against the city.
 After being lengthily chased by Judy, Nick and their allies, she is defeated once more after becoming stuck in a sign of a Big Donut catering truck similar to Duke Weaselton in the original film.

 Bellwether is also a recurring character in the Disney Villains franchise.
 She is one of the villains included in the Disney Villains: Unfairly Ever After attraction at Disney's Hollywood Studios.

 Bellwether appears as a playable character in the video games Disney Heroes: Battle Mode and Disney Magic Kingdoms.

+Bellewether appears in the attraction Zootopia: Better Zoogether!, with Jenny Slate reprising her role.
+She poses as a wolf hostess named Heidi Howler as part of a plot to ruin Zoogether Day that initially succeeds, only to be exposed and defeated by Judy and Nick again.